ARTIS.NET 2.5.9 to 3.0

 In the same way, the operator can very well perform an action on the component associated with the control, but leave the ticket for observation.
 The disappearance of the alert state does not automatically close the ticket.

-The business value proposition of this functional scenario is therefore as follows:
+The value to business of this functionality is as follows:

 - Quality of service Operating load measurement linked to supervision: to promote the traceability of production actions following the acknowledgement of an event

-- Enhanced efficiency : to guide the operator in order to avoid creating the same ticket several times, and to avoid untimely administrative work.
+- Efficiency improvements : to guide the operator in order to avoid creating the same ticket several times, and to avoid untimely administrative work.

-The following sections detail the integration between ARTIS.NET and ServiceNav to implement this scenario, in a context of for the supervision of a company as in the supervision of an equipment park of several companies.
+The following sections detail the integration between ARTIS.NET and ServiceNav to implement this scenario, in a context of for the supervision of a company in a scenario where supervision of an equipment park of several companies.

 The objective of this integration is to achieve the following functions: